Jasiel-Stark8/MoryaAI/README.md

 ## Contributing 🤝

 We welcome contributions from the community.
-If you're interested in enhancing AurorAI's features or suggesting improvements, please refer to our contribution guidelines.
+If you're interested in enhancing MoryaAI's features or suggesting improvements, please refer to our contribution guidelines.

 ## License 📄

-AurorAI is released under [LICENSE TYPE].
+MoryaAI is released under [LICENSE TYPE].
 For more information, see the LICENSE file in the repository.

 ## Contact Us 📬

-For support, feature requests, or any queries, please reach out to [CONTACT INFORMATION].
+For support, feature requests, or any queries, please reach out to <MoryaAI.team@gmail.com>.

 ---